jsguerra/simple-parallax-example/README.md

-# simple-parallax-example
+# Simple Parallax Example
-Simple parallax demo
+> A simple parallax demo using vanilla Javascript